Vasissualiyp/noterius-vim/README.md

 Customize your LaTeX templates in the `templates` folder to match your note-taking preferences.
 Further customization options and additional functionalities will be progressively documented and made available, ensuring Noterius adapts to your workflow.

 My personal suggestion is to read up on aforementioned [workflow](https://castel.dev/post/lecture-notes-1/) by Giles Castelle, which was a major inspiration for this project.
-It also tells you about the use of `UltiSnips` vim plugin, which enchances notetaking dramatically.
+It also tells you about the use of `UltiSnips` vim plugin, which enchances notetaking experience dramatically.

 ## Contribution